Ethiopia: Voters head to the polls amid conflict, logistical issues | DW | 21.06.2021

 Ethiopia responded that external observers were "neither essential nor necessary to certify the credibility of an election."

-Security problems and logistical issues have kept ballots from being cast in over 100 out of Ethiopia's 547 voting constituencies.
+Security problems and logistical issues have kept ballots from being cast in more than 100 of Ethiopia's 547 voting constituencies.

 The conflict between Ethiopia's government and dissident leadership in the northern Tigray region has put voting there completely on hold, with no date yet set.